Reviews You Can Rely On

 Kershaw Leek Review

-A slender, svelte pocket knife with great materials and a reasonable value
+A slender pocket knife made from great materials at a reasonable price point

 gearlab tested logo